Kayrnt/PlayWebsocketProgressBarSample/README.md

 A sample of use of WebSocket with Play Framework 2 using Scala to make a progress bar.
 The sample also makes use of AngularJS and Akka.

 Base example shows the simple way without Akka.

 Akka example shows a bit more advanced example that show a process started in the background and progression isn't "destroyed" when you refresh the page thanks to Akka actors.
+Pressing "reset" will clear the session and reset the processing for your client.
+You can refresh the page but this demo only handles one "client" at the same time.
+Opening 2 tabs in progress will "break" the progress bar for the first client.
+It isn't hard to "fix" but it would add unnecessary complexity to the project.

 It might be a bit hacky so if you want to clean it up, you can send pull requests.